realityexpander/How_to_program_from_ground_up/README.md

     - ### Logical Operations & Boolean Arithmetic
       - true = 1 = on = connected
       - false = 0 = off = not connected
+      - A Logical "1" and "0" are called a "bit", as in a "binary digit"
       - Two switches in series represent a Logical AND gate
         - `AND` ( the `&&` symbol )
           - 0 && 0 => 0